CS2 Architecture 2022

 that C is surprisingly popular at least among those who talk about their work on the web.

-not much different a year later) shows that C is not only the single most popular
+not much different since I first checked early 2014) shows that C is not only the single most popular

-language, but all of the top 5 languages are C-related.
+language, but 4 of the top 5 languages are C-related.
 Of course choosing a language for a course just because

 it is popular is not where we start – the language must be good for learning, and C is very good for